 DOES ASUP HIRE STUDENT WORKERS?

 Yes, ASUP and the Vice President hire student workers for ASUP Services.
 Some of these positions include ASUP Films Director, Pilots Express Director, Pilots Express driver, Espresso UP Director, and ADvantage designer.
-Contact Vice President, John Akers, for ASUP Service opportunities.
+Contact Vice President, Michael Gallagher, for ASUP Service opportunities.

-Contact the Speaker of the Senate, Alex Peterson, to learn more about Senate Committee opportunities.
+Contact the Speaker of the Senate, Brady Boos, to learn more about Senate Committee opportunities.

 HOW CAN I VOICE MY OPINION?

-Come talk to us in our office in St. Mary’s; come to a Senate Meeting (Mondays at 4:30PM in St. Mary’s); send us an email.
+We’d love to hear from you!
+Come visit us in the ASUP Office in St. Mary’s, attend an ASUP Senate Meeting (Mondays at 4:30PM in St. Mary’s), or send us an email.